tonilin12/DelaunayProject/README.md

 # A Study and Implementation of Incremental Delaunay Triangulation

-This repository contains my bachelor thesis project completed at **Eötvös Loránd University, Faculty of Informatics, Department of Numerical Analysis**.

-The project presents a study and implementation of **Delaunay triangulation**, a method for connecting points into well-shaped triangles.
-The goal is to create a clear and stable triangulation that avoids long, narrow triangles.
+This project implements **Delaunay triangulation**, a geometric algorithm that connects a set of 2D points into triangles.

+A triangulation can be created in many ways, but Delaunay triangulation tries to avoid thin and narrow triangles when possible.
+This usually produces a cleaner and more stable mesh, which is useful in computer graphics, simulations, maps, and geometric applications.

+The implementation builds the triangulation **incrementally**.
+Points are inserted one by one, and after each insertion the surrounding triangles are checked and adjusted.
+When two neighboring triangles do not satisfy the Delaunay condition, their shared edge is flipped to improve the local triangle structure.

+The project was developed in **C# with .NET 9**.
+It uses a **half-edge data structure** to store vertices, edges, and triangle relationships, making it easier to update the mesh during point insertion and edge flipping.

-The implementation was developed in **C# with .NET 9** and includes an interactive Windows Forms application for visualizing the triangulation process step by step.
+A Windows Forms application is included to visualize the triangulation process step by step.

 ## Project Overview

 The project includes:

+* 2D geometric utility functions,
+* half-edge based mesh representation,
+* incremental point insertion,
+* triangle splitting and edge flipping,
-* incremental Delaunay triangulation,
+* Delaunay triangulation construction,
-* interactive visualization,
-* Voronoi diagram display,
+* Voronoi diagram visualization,
-* unit tests for validation,
+* unit tests for core components,
-* and a simple desktop application.
+* and an interactive desktop visualizer.

 ## Thesis